cirosantilli/python-cheat/sphinx/README.md

 # Sphinx

-HTML/PDF documentation from rest markdown.
+HTML/PDF documentation from rst markup.

 May use docstrings with a default extension.

 It is used on the python official documentation

-The automatic doc finding/generation is not yet very good IMHO, but the rest works good.
+The automatic doc finding / generation is not yet very good IMHO, but the rest works well.

-## Install

-    sudo pip install sphinx

 ## Directory structure structure